use the the Covid-19 hiatus to study Alexander Technique - for a lifetime of healthy singing

 Learning Alexander Technique helps speakers and singers achieve a richer, fuller sound, and greater ease and reliability of vocal production.
-The Technique was discovered and developed by F.M.
+The Technique was developed by F.M.
 Alexander, an actor who in the 1890s set out to find the source of the vocal problems that were threatening his stage career.

-The root of the trouble, revealed through painstaking observation and experiment, was excessive muscular tension - and the seemingly intractable behavioral habits that cause it.
 Alexander devised his Technique as a practical method for recognizing and overcoming the pernicious habits of muscular tension he found were causing his vocal distress.
-There is still no more effective means exists for freeing vocal artists from harmful self-constriction.
+There is still no more effective means for freeing vocal artists from harmful self-constriction.

 Alexander Technique is part of the curriculum in nearly every professional conservatory worldwide, including Great Britain's Royal Conservatory of Music and The Juilliard School in New York City.
 Actors and singers who study the technique learn to avoid the habits that impair breathing, pitch quality and timbre.
 For many great performers, AT is a "secret weapon."